microsoft/generative-ai-for-beginners/09-building-image-applications/README.md

 ### Changing the temperature

 So let's try to make the response more deterministic.
-We could observe from the two images we generated that in the first image, there's a bunny and in the second image, there's horse, so the images varies greatly.
+We could observe from the two images we generated that in the first image, there's a bunny and in the second image, there's a horse, so the images vary greatly.

 Let's therefore change our code and set the temperature to 0, like so: